zavaboy/challonge-wp/readme.txt

 * Initial release.

 == Upgrade Notice ==

 = 1.1.1 =
+Fixed a few misspellings in the settings page.
+Removed the minor security fix I released with last update.
+It caused a redirection loop with some plugins.
+Updated CSS to force thickbox on top of theme elements.
+This takes the place of the previous CSS fix for the twentyeleven theme.
+Tested in WordPress 3.9.

+= 1.1.1 =
 Fixed API Caching from handling non-XML responses as XML and throwing a fatal error.